41semicolon/41poker/README.md

 41poker is a JavaScript toolset for Texas Hold'em, including

-- efficient hand evaluator
+- efficient hand evaluator for 5,6,7 cards
-- handmeter
+- hand strength simulator for preflop, flop, turn
 - smart agent (to be implemented)
 - console/browser gameplay (to be implemented)
 - ...